zrromero/zrromero.github.io/docs/ComponentSelection.md

 For the motor drive subsystem, the main components will be the motors and the motor driver.
 We also need to think about the system's power source as well as regulating that power so our components do not burn.
 This system will be using a PIC Microcontroller from Microchip to communicate with the motor driver through Serial Peripheral Interface(SPI) or Inter-Integrated Circuit(I2C).

 ### **Brushed DC Motor**
+For the motors, I am using brushed DC motors since they are cheap and will be small enough for our robot to be nonintrusive.
+I needed to find a motor that would work off of the power coming from the battery pack, so I roughly estimated around 12VDC was the optimal solution through the power budget.

 | **Selected Product**     | **Rationale for Optimal Solution**                                              |
 |------------------|-----------------------------------------------------------------------------------------|
 | HC385G-302 <br> ![BDC Motor 2](images/components/HC385G-302.jpg){: style="max-width: 250px; max-height: 250px;" } <br> Price: $7.01 <br> [Digikey](http://digikey.com/en/products/detail/johnson-motor/HC385G-302/12723725) / [Datasheet](https://www.johnsonelectric.com/pub/media/datasheetdownloadpdf/pdf/HC385G_302_metric_3__0.pdf) | This motor offers reliable and smooth performance for your 2-motor drive system, providing good speed and torque control.
 It’s ideal for medium-load applications and will integrate well with a 12V supply to drive your motors effectively, while its reliability ensures long-lasting performance in your system. |